asyncvlsi/dflowmap/README.md

 ## Build instructions:

-* in `config.in`, specify which logic opimizer is available.
-If no optimizer is available, leave it blank.
-If an open-source optimizer is available, specify it as `expropt`.
-If a commercial optimizer is available, then add `exproptcommercial` in a new line after `expropt`
 * to compile the tool, run `sh build.sh`, and the binary is located at `bin/dflowmap`
 * to install the tool, go into the `build` directory and type `make install`